PolusAI/microjson/docs/tiling.md

   - **`minzoom` and `maxzoom`:** Optional.
 The range of zoom levels at which the layer is visible.
 - **`fillzoom`:** Optional.
 An integer specifying the zoom level from which to generate overzoomed tiles.
 - **`legend`:** Optional.
 Contains a legend to be displayed with the tileset.
+- **`multiscale`:** Optional.
+A multiscale object as defined in the section [Multiscale Object](#multiscale-object).
+If this property is not present, the default coordinate system is assumed to be the same as the image coordinate system, using cartesian coordinates and pixels as units.
+- **`scale_factor`:** Optional.
+A float specifying the scale factor for the tileset.
+If not present, the default value of 2 is assumed.
+Unless the use case requires a different scale factor, it is highly recommended to use the default value, as it is widely supported and assumed by many viewers.

 The following fields of TileJSON may be used if the use case requires it, and are included here for completeness: